 - 1. A cheque must be an instrument in writing - 2.
 A cheque must contain an order to pay money only - 3.
 The order in the cheque must be unconditional - 4.
 A cheque must be signed by the maker or drawer - 5.
 The sum payable must be certain - 6.
-A cheque is always payable on demand - 7.
-The cheque must be drawn on a specified banker - 8.
+A cheque is always payable on demand

+- 7. The cheque must be drawn on a specified banker - 8.
 The payee of a cheque must be certain - 9.
-A cheque should bear a date the year 1927, therefore now a cheque need not be stamped.
+A cheque should bear a date - 10.
+Delivery of the cheque is essential.
+The stamp duty on cheque was abolished in India in the year 1927, therefore now a cheque need not be stamped.